nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >    * If a list is not provided, the original participants are left unchanged.
 >    * You **must** supply a costlist or overall cost if you wish to edit the list of participants.
 >* `[TOTAL_COST]` refers to the overall cost of the activity.
 >    * If one is not provided, the original overall cost is left unchanged.
-If a cost list is provided, that will be used to
-> edit the activity instead.
-You cannot supply both a total cost and a cost list.
+>      You cannot supply both a total cost and a cost list.
 >    * You can use this even if the activity was originally created using a cost list.
 The new overall cost will be evenly distributed amongst all participants.
 >* `[COST1 COST2 ...]` refers to a list of costs respective to each person involved in the activity.
 >    * If a list is not provided, the original overall cost list is left unchanged.
-If an overall cost is provided, that will
->be used to edit the activity instead.
-You cannot supply both a total cost and a cost list.
+>      You cannot supply both a total cost and a cost list.
 >    * You can use this even if the activity was originally created using an overall cost.
 The new cost list will be assigned
 >to the existing participants in the order displayed when viewing the activity.
 >    * You are encouraged to additionallly provide a participant list with `/i` to confirm the distribution of costs.